Nolwatt/CIVE_202_Spring-2026_Project-5/README.md

 ### 5. Compare high risks to population density
 *	Using the data collected from our code using the risk score calculations, we will compare the high risk of winter weather to population density.

+## Methods
+* The analysis was completed in Python using several data science and visualization libraries, including Pandas, NumPy, Matplotlib, Seaborn, and GeoPandas.FEMA Census Tract datasets and map shapefiles were imported and cleaned before analysis.
+Invalid values, such as -9999, were removed or replaced to improve the accuracy of the data.
+* The dataset was filtered to include only the six selected New England states.
+The winter weather risk variable (WNTW_RISKV) was used to compare hazard levels across census tracts.
+Geographic map data was also adjusted into a consistent format so accurate maps could be created.
+* Several maps and graphs were generated to compare winter weather risk between states and identify regional trends.
+Functions were created in the code to organize repeated tasks such as filtering data and generating visualizations.
+The project also included discussions about possible bias in the datasets and how coding decisions may affect the final results.